The role of disorder in the synthesis of metastable zinc zirconium nitrides: Introduction

 In this study, we demonstrate that certain polymorphs can be preferentially stabilized or destabilized due to their tolerance to disorder.
-To do so, we use combinatorial sputter synthesis to explore the full cation phase space of \ce{Zn_{$x$}Zr_{1-$x$}N_{$y$}} alloys, focusing on the region where $ y \approx$ 0 and $x \approx$ 0, and computationally investigate a set of 28 possible \ce{ZnZrN2} polymorphs.
-Under our experimental conditions, the predicted WS ground state is \textit{not} synthesizable; rather, a thermodynamically metastable rocksalt (RS) polymorph is energetically stabilized, and a metastable hexagonal boron-nitride-derived (BN) phase is observed at higher Zn concentrations (x$\gtrsim$0.5).
-We then use a series of computational methods to explain these findings, taking into account configurational entropy and enthalpy, as well as tolerance to off-stoichiometry.
-These results suggest that it is necessary to consider the effects of disorder tolerance on energetic stabilization in possible polymorphs when investigating new ternary nitrides and new computationally predicted materials in general.
+First, a set of 28 possible \ce{ZnZrN2} polymorphs are predicted and investigated computationally.
+Next, combinatorial sputter synthesis is used to explore the full cation phase space of \ce{Zn_{$x$}Zr_{1-$x$}N_{$y$}} heterovalent heterostructural alloys (note that for simplicity, "alloy" will be used herein to represent this system), focusing on the region where $y \approx$ 1 and $x \approx$ 0.5 close to the \ce{ZnZrN2} stoichiometry.
+Under this range of experimental sputtering conditions, the cation-ordered WS ground state structure predicted by DFT at 0 K is \textit{not} synthesized.
+Instead, a disordered metastable rocksalt (RS) polymorph is synthesized close to the \ce{ZnZrN2} stoichiometry, and a metastable hexagonal boron-nitride-derived (BN) phase is observed at higher Zn concentrations ($x \gtrsim$ 0.5).
+We note that the term “metastable” herein refers to solids that are metastable with respect to computed DFT energies at 0 K, as described in Sun et al.\cite{sun2016thermodynamic} To understand the effects of disorder on the synthesis of \ce{ZnZrN2}, a series of computational methods are then applied.
+We start with the 0 K DFT approximation to reflect how Zn-Zr-N polymorphs would be energetically ranked in computational databases, and then take into account configurational entropy and enthalpy to account for temperature, as well as off-stoichiometry.
+These \ce{ZnZrN2} results suggest that it is necessary to consider the effects of disorder tolerance on energetic stabilization in possible polymorphs when investigating other new ternary nitrides, and new computationally predicted materials in general.